Weight Gain and Marriage

 Hitting a downward spiral on the health and fitness department

 Months went by and keeping fit became sort of secondary in our married life.
 Weight lifting sessions got replaced by morning cuddling and our once healthy eating habits got tainted by the regular consumption of sweets, wine and other calorie-rich indulgences.
 After all, every day was a great day to celebrate our love!

-Even though I continued to teach fitness classes, I did so at less than half the volume I was used to before George and I got married.
-After all, George was doing great on his business engagement and my income wasn’t necessary.
+Even though I continued to teach fitness classes, I did so at less than half the volume I was used to before and I got married.
+After all, was doing great on his business engagement and my income wasn’t necessary.

 Working out for me became kind of a hassle because I had to do it on my own, and there was nothing to keep me motivated.
 To make matters worse, I hated being “hit on” by other guys at the gym.
 So I decided I would only “work out” whenever I taught classes.

 It happened one Saturday afternoon.
 I tried on my favorite pair of jeans and noticed they were a bit more snug than usual.
 I blamed it on having had to hit a de-wrinkle cycle on the dryer, but when I tried to sit down (I got lucky this happened while still at home) I heard a loud ripping noise and noticed that my jeans had torn in the back.
 I was shocked!

 tried to console me by taking me to the store right away to buy new jeans.
 To my surprise, I tried on dozens of jeans, only to officially discover that I had gone up one whole size!
 I was in tears.

 As we left the store, confessed that he had weighed himself at the supermarket and noticed he had gained about 2-3 lbs.
 He thought the scale was off, but now he realized maybe that wasn’t the case.

 Sad fact: “Letting yourself go” physically can lead to “letting the marriage go”